-Ann Cook is entering her eighth season with the Nittany Lions in 2014.
-This will also be the eighth season that Cook will be coaching under former teammate and friend Erica Walsh.
-The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together, as they led the squad to six consecutive Big Ten titles.
+Ann Cook is entering her ninth season with the Nittany Lions in 2015.
+This will also be the ninth season that Cook will be coaching under former teammate and friend Erica Walsh.
+The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together, as they led the squad to seven Big Ten titles.

 For the eighth consecutive year, in 2014, Cook traveled to Central America with an organization called Soccer Without Borders.
 The organization focuses on using soccer as a tool for youth development around the world.
 The exchange team has coached nearly 800 girls, trained more than 45 coaches and, in 2013, played two friendly matches against the Nicaraguan Women's National Team.

 Prior to PSU, Cook was an assistant coach at Nebraska for two seasons.
 Cook was responsible for numerous tasks while at Nebraska including individual and team training, recruiting, video analysis and scheduling.
 She also worked closely as the staff's liaison to the Huskers' athletic support staff.

 During her tenure at Missouri State from 2004-05, she handled training, recruiting and team travel duties as well as supervising the strength and conditioning program.
 The head coach at Drury University from 1999-2000, her squad ranked No. 5 in the NCAA Division-II poll among new programs in 1999.